Menu

 Shutterstock.com

 Studying in Vietnam is an attractive opportunity for foreigners due to low tuition fees and the growing number of international programs.
-Since January 2013, Vietnam's higher education sector has experienced reforms to provide more significant opportunities and accessibility to international students.
-This has attracted many international students who are pleasantly surprised with the quality of life and friendliness of their classmates.
+Vietnam's higher education sector has experienced reforms to provide more significant opportunities and accessibility to international students.
+This has piqued the interest of many students ranging from European countries and East Asian nations.

-There are also opportunities to do single semesters abroad at various Vietnamese universities through programs like GoAbroad or IPSL.
+Students enrolling in local universities also participate in a rich cultural exchange.
+It's a unique opportunity to experience a different part of the world while expanding a young mind's global perspective and building a professional network.
+Vietnam's strategic location makes it an ideal stepping stone for further international experiences, with many universities offering short-term study abroad opportunities, such as single semesters abroad at various Vietnamese universities through programs like GoAbroad or IPSL.
 If you are already enrolled in a university in your home country, find out if there is an active exchange program available and the important enrollment dates to keep in mind.

 Why study in Vietnam?

-By living and studying in Vietnam, you are opting for a student life rich with culture, diversity, and the potential to make lifelong friends from around the globe, all whilst working towards a qualification.
+By living and studying in Vietnam, you are opting for a student life rich with culture, diversity, and the potential to make lifelong friends from around the globe.
 Vietnam's population demographic is evenly split between genders, with a concentration of 69.3 % of 15-69-year-olds and a median age of 32.
 All ages will feel welcome and be able to connect with a community tailored to their interests.

 Universities in Vietnam

 Tuition fees range from USD 2,500 to USD 7,500, and each offers a wide variety of specialized programs, including science, information and communication technologies, finance, accounting, as well as engineering and international studies.
-Most programs are taught in English.
+Select programs are taught in English, and you should confirm before applying.

 University enrolment in Vietnam

-To apply at a university in Vietnam, please click on their admissions information and be prepared to submit your last year of education credits, plus any further requirements designated by the University administration, including but not limited to a health declaration, student questionnaire, and potential letter of reference from the student's current education institution.
-If you are applying for scholarships in Vietnam, financial reports will need to be submitted, translated and notarized.
+To apply at a university in Vietnam, please click on their admissions information and be prepared to submit your last year of education credits, plus any further requirements designated by the university administration, including but not limited to a health declaration, student questionnaire, English competency score, and potential letter of reference from the student's current education institution.
+If you are applying for scholarships in Vietnam, they may request financial documents, including but not limited to bank statements, proof of household income, and any advanced payment receipts.
+These will all need to be translated and notarized to be accepted.

 Good to know: